-I spoke at SMX Advanced this week on Schema markup and Structured Data, as part of an introduction to its use at Google.
+I spoke at SMX Advanced this week on Schema markup and Structured Data.
+It was part of an introduction to its use at Google.

-I had the chance to visit Seattle, and tour some of it.
-I took some photos, but would like to go back sometimes and take a few more, and see more of the City.
+I had the chance to visit Seattle and tour some of it.
+I took some photos, but I would like to go back sometimes and take a few more and see more of the City.

 One of the places that I did want to see was Pike Place market.
-It was a couple of blocks away from the Hotel I stayed at (the Marriott Waterfront.)
+But, unfortunately, it was a couple of blocks away from the Hotel I stayed at (the Marriott Waterfront.)

-It is a combination fish and produce market, and is home to one of the earliest Starbucks.
+It is a combination of fish and produce market and is home to one of the earliest Starbucks.

-I could see living near the market and shopping there regularly.
+I could see living near the market and shopping there.
 It has a comfortable feel to it.

 This was a nice little park next to Pike Place Market, which looked like a place to take your dog for a walk while in the area, and had a great view of Elliot Bay (the central part of Puget Sound.)

-This is a view of the waterfront from closer to the conference center.
+This is a view of the waterfront closer to the conference center.